 It’s something I’ve had to remind myself of when I’m covered in spit-up, sleep deprived, and desperate for a shower and a few minutes of quiet.
 But then she smiles at me and my heart is so happy – I’m suddenly overwhelmed with thankfulness for a gift I could never deserve.

 Elliot is a Gooding family name and there are several lady Elliot’s in the genealogy that my husband’s uncle shared with us.
 The first was Elliot Ruth Harrison Gooding, born in 1862.
-She was named for Col. Stephen Elliot, a confederate officer and a warm friend of her father, Major J.J.
+She was named for Col. Stephen Elliot, a warm friend of her father, Major J.J.
 Harrison.
 The most recent Elliot Elizabeth Gooding, born 1916, was a cousin to my husband’s grandfather.

 Elliot means “The Lord is my God” and Elizabeth means “My God of Abundance.”
 He gave us a baby after years of trying and we are so blessed.
 There is no one like Him.

 In recovering from surgery and learning to care for a newborn, I found that I love my husband more than I ever thought possible.
 It seems like he always knows what to say when I am afraid, sad, or disappointed, and he never fails to make me laugh.
 He is the best friend a girl could ever ask for and a sweet and loving father to our baby girl.
 I don’t know how single moms do it – I have nothing but respect for those who are doing this on their own.

 I have to admit that it’s taking some time to get used to our new life as parents, but our greyhound was ready since the day we brought baby home.
 He loves to cuddle with her and kiss her and has never once acted jealous.